 Negatively priced regional market occurs, at times, when hydro and wind, which are very low variable cost resources (i.e., free fuel), are forced to the margin during periods of low load and high hydro and/or wind and solar production.
 This results in very low or negative spot market prices.
 Negative spot market prices mean that a utility or other market participant has to pay another entity to take unwanted power (i.e., power for which no load exists).
 The negative pricing occurs for two primary reasons.
 Sometimes hydro generators and other generators are must-run due to operational constraints, thus adding additional energy to an over-supplied market.
-Additionally, many wind generators receive federal incentive credits and/ or payments based upon their wind production.
+Additionally, many wind generators receive federal incentive credits and/or payments based upon their wind production.
 They can also sell the RECs from this generation.
-The value of these items combined can be in excess of \$20/ MWh.
+The value of these items combined can be in excess of \$20/MWh.
 These generators can afford to withstand some degree of negative pricing and still make a profit due to these other payments.

 The federal Production Tax Credit (PTC), established in 1992, provides a tax credit to a facility for 10 years on a per kWh of electricity generated basis.
-It had been inflation adjusted every year (2.4 cents/kWh in 2017).
-In 2015, the PTC for certain wind producers and other renewable energy technologies had been extended through 2019 for projects that began construction before the end of that year.
-Phase outs began in 2017.
-Additionally, in 2015, legislation also included an extension of the solar investment tax credit (ITC), which was also subject to a phase out.
-Solar projects that were under construction by December 2019 fully qualified for the 30% ITC.
-The credit falls to 26% for projects starting construction in 2020 and 22% for projects staring construction in 2021.
-On December 20, 2019, President Trump signed the Taxpayer Certainty and Disaster Tax Relief Act of 2019, which extends the current PTC for wind for an additional year.
-The legislation extends the wind PTC for facilities the construction of which begins during 2020 at a rate of 60%.
-Under prior law, the PTC for wind facilities phased down to 40% for facilities for which construction began in 2019 and to 0% for facilities for which construction began in 2020.
-Interestingly, the bill leaves in place the phase down to 40% for facilities that began construction in 2019.
+It had been inflation adjusted every year.
+At the end of December 2020, Congress extended the PTC at 60% of the full credit amount, or \$0.018 per kWh (\$18 per megawatt hour in 2020), for another year through December 31, 2021.
+In 2020, the credit was also 60% of the full credit amount.
+Under the new PTC legislation, qualifying wind projects must begin construction by December 31, 2021.
+Tax credits for other technologies, including, geothermal, biomass, landfill gas and certain hydropower and marine hydrokinetic, may be claimed at the full rate.
+In the fall of 2021, Build Back Better legislation was introduced that would extend the PTC through 2026 with modifications to current provisions.